elb0/elb0.github.io/_posts/2018-07-11-icots10-tweets.md

 ![]({{site.baseurl}}/images/conferencetweets_files/figure-markdown_github/graph-2.png)

-Can you spot which day ICOTS had a half day and went exploring Kyoto and Nara instead of tweeting?
+Can you spot which day ICOTS had a half-day and folks went off exploring Kyoto or to see the deer at Nara instead of tweeting?

 <blockquote class="twitter-tweet" data-lang="en">
 <p lang="en" dir="ltr">